Acting Out: On Screen

 Acting Out – On Screen is a 4-day intensive school holiday film program providing social connection and creative expression opportunities to LGBTQIA+ youth aged 12-17 years.
 The program is led by professional film/theatre tutors and trained support workers who identify as LGBTQIA+ who will guide the participants in writing, directing, shooting and editing their own original short film.

 - Take part in team building games and exercises

-- Learn film and screen techniques in an inclusive and supportive environment
+- Learn acting, film and screen techniques in an inclusive and supportive environment

-- Devise, shoot, and edit a new work about themes that are important to them
+- Write, shoot, and edit a number of new works about themes that are important to them

 Rebus would like to continue this program up to twice per year with the assistance of sponsorship and philanthropic donations.
-If you would like to donate to this program just click here and make either a one off or regular donation, and be sure to enter Acting Out into the ‘In honour of a person or occasion’ field.
+If you would like to donate to this program just click here and make either a one off or regular donation.